deepjyoti30/simber/docs/en/docs/architecture.md

 It clearly shows that the final instance will be able to control all the other instances.
 This is very advantageous, especially for packages with a big source base.
 The main module, which will probably be importing all the other modules, will have the *main* Logger instance and this instance will automatically pick up all the instances initialized before.
 This also means, if we want to, let's say, change the minimum level of all the logger instances to `WARNING`, we can just call a method in the *main* instance and it will update the level of all the *child* instances.

 ### Stream

+A *stream* is anything where the logger will write to.
+It can be Standard Output or it can be files.

+However, the idea of streams is that, all the logger instances should share a set of streams.
+This is useful because any logger can write to all the streams this way and it avoids redundancy of the same streams.

+>Note that it is a `set` of streams, which means duplicate streams are not allowed.

+This is why, as seen in the image above, the final instance of the Logger will leverage the Streams.

+So, let's say, you call a log method to log a `DEBUG` message, what actually happens is a write request is sent to all the available streams and these streams accordingly write.

+### Formatter